3kh0/3kh0.github.io-replit/README.md

-# 3kh0.github.io Replit
+# 3kh0.github.io Replit Version

 This repo is a mirror of 3kh0 v4 for replit!

-This was made due to the fact that the normal 3kh0 v4 is too broken and unoptimised for replit.
+This was made due to the fact that the normal 3kh0 v4 is unstable for use on Replit.

 ## Running